ecmwf/magics-styles/README.rst

   }
 ]

-In this example, if the 2 criteria can be matched in the data to plot, then Magics will apply the last or first (??) style listed in the styles list.
+In this example, if the 2 criteria can be matched in the data to plot, then Magics will apply the last or first (?? to be checked) style listed in the styles list.

-Note that we can specify several list of criteria, in that case an OR logic will be applied to find the match.
+Note that you can specify several list of criteria, in that case an OR logic will be applied to find the match.